 This section of the document defines digital technologies Essential Energy has or is executing to effectively enable the business to deliver on its Customer, Regulatory and Stakeholder requirements.
-Table 13 outlines the functional area of implementation and a brief description of the investments for the 2022/23 period and Table 14 provides the areas of investment focus for the 2023/24 to 2024/25 period.
+Table 22 outlines the functional area of implementation and a brief description of the investments for the 2023/24 period and Table 23 provides the areas of investment focus for the 2024/25 to 2025/26 period.

-Table 13 - Information Technology Investments 2022/23
+Table 22: Information Technology Investments 2023/24

-Functional Area Technology Initiative Network Systems Major initiatives in this area included: Continuation of the replacement of the existing Enterprise Asset Management system (EAM) to support best practice asset management processes Completion of the Advanced Distribution Management System implementation to create a more flexible working environment for field staff and manage demand on Network Operations Uplift of network systems to enable advanced asset management capabilities Continued digitisation and automation of manual processes to enable field workers Continuation of the implementation of a Vegetation Management strategic solution Commencement of the initial foundations to improve works delivery Commencement of the planning for an uplift to the solution to manage Network Access Requests Commencement of the planning for required technology and associated capability to support the Future Network Strategy.
-Customer Systems Major initiatives in this area included: Continuation of new systems and processes to improve the speed and efficiency of Network connections and Ancillary Network Services (ANS) Continuation of the technology automation and streamlined connections process, meeting both customer and Essential Energy needs as well as addressing compliance risk and reputational threat Completion of the implementation of Customer contact centre digitisation, automation, and optimisation to enhance customer and employee experience.
-Enterprise Systems The major initiatives in this area included: Commencement of the planning for strengthening the core financial functions, through system, process, and data improvements, building on the work undertaken in ERP Completion of the initial business reporting to support the ERP implementation and an archiving solution for PeopleSoft data Completion of the implementation of a replacement for the Records and Content Management system Commencement of the planning for an uplift to the IT Service Management processes, tools, and technology.
+FUNCTIONAL AREA TECHNOLOGY INITIATIVE Network Systems Completion of the replacement of the existing Enterprise Asset Management system (EAM) to support best practice asset management processes Commencement of the planning for required technology and associated capability to support the Future Network Strategy Completion of uplifts of network systems to enable advanced asset management capabilities Continued digitisation and automation of manual processes to enable field workers Completion of the implementation of a Vegetation Management strategic solution Continuation of the foundations to improve works delivery Continuation of the uplift to the solution to manage Network Access Requests Commencement of the planning for critical uplifts/enhancements to PowerOn Advantage and an associated PowerOn Mobile upgrade.
+Customer & Market Systems Commencement of the planning for the Market Systems, Network Billing and Meter Data systems replacement Completion of the technology automation and streamlined connections process, meeting both customer and Essential Energy needs as well as addressing compliance risk and reputational threat Continuation of a revised solution for remediation of hazard data in existing systems, enable capture of new data and ensure it is provided in a timely manner to both Essential Energy staff and external parties to improve safety Completion of the Australian Energy Market Operator (AEMO) changes that were scheduled to be implemented in FY24 Completion of the required system changes and processes for supporting the current and ongoing business needs for conducting innovative Tariff Trials Enterprise Systems Completion of the first horizon of work for strengthening the core financial functions, through system, process, and data improvements, building on the work undertaken in ERP Establishment of several uplifts in IT Service Management processes and tools